-STUDENT TYPES AND SPECIAL PROGRAMS
+STUDENT TYPES AND ADDITIONAL ENROLLMENT REQUIREMENTS

 In addition to the general enrollment procedures outlined above, students may be required to complete additional steps to enroll.
-Additional information about such enrollment requirements may be obtained from the Admissions Office at the Greenwood Campus, any county center or the college Web site at www.ptc.edu/admissions.
+Additional information about these enrollment requirements may be obtained from the Admissions Office at the Lex Walters Campus-Greenwood, any county campus or the college Web site at www.ptc.edu/admissions.